Description: Iron-hulled, U.S. Revenue Cutter.

 Visibility in feet: average 25.

 Salvage attempts have reduced the steamer's hull to little more than scattered frames and plates over broken ledge, crevices and rocks.
 As with all New England dive sites, visibility is a tricky subject, however most reports indicate no more than 30 feet at this site on a good day.
-The amount of algae growth will be dependant upon the time of year and the amount of sea urchins.
+The amount of algae growth will be dependent upon the time of year and the amount of sea urchins.
 New England's Legacy of Shipwrecks, (Keatts 1988), reports the wreckage free of growth, in effect an urchin barren.
 However, it's unknown whether this observation still applies.

 Constructed: 1871, at Buffalo, NY. by David Bell.